tm-a-t/telegram-bot-handbook/pages/book/messages/sending.md

-# Telegram Bots Sending, Editing, and Forwarding Messages
+# How Telegram Bots Send, Edit, and Forward Messages

 This page collects some tips about what bots can and cannot do with Telegram messages.
 In short, they can send, edit, and delete messages just like users, but all actions have some corner cases.